 In this guide, we’ll teach you how to link your Spotify subscription with Alexa so you can start experiencing the next wave of controls.
 If you own an Alexa-enabled device, like an Echo, Echo Dot, or one of the many third-party smart speakers that work with Alexa, you’re halfway there.

 Before we start, there’s one very important thing you need to do: Make sure you’ve got a Premium Spotify subscription — the free, ad-supported tier won’t work with Alexa.

-The app will show you a list of services that are already configured — Amazon Music is almost certainly there — as well as the option to add new services using the “+” button.
-Among the options will be Spotify, so tap that button.
-You’ll be asked to enter your account credentials and agree to give Alexa certain access permissions to your account.
-Once that step is completed, you’ll get a confirmation message and you can close the window using the “X” at the top.
+On the next screen, the app will show you a list of services that are already configured — Amazon Music is almost certainly there — as well as the option to add new services using the + button.
+Tap the plus sign, select Spotify, and enter your account credentials.
+Then agree to give Alexa certain access permissions to your account.

-Adding your Spotify account gives Alexa access to your music, but in order to control Spotify without constantly reminding Alexa to use it by adding “…on Spotify” to every command, you need to set Spotify as your default for streaming music.
+Adding your Spotify account gives Alexa access to your music, but in order to control Spotify without having to constantly remind Alexa to use it by adding “on Spotify” to every command, you need to set Spotify as your default program for streaming music.

-Now that you’re all set up, it’s time to ask Alexa to play some Spotify music for you.
-Here are a few examples of what you can ask for, from Amazon’s complete list of Alexa music voice commands.
+Now that you’re all set up, it’s time to ask Alexa to play some music on Spotify for you.
+Here are a few examples of what you can ask for, from Amazon’s complete list of Alexa music voice commands: